qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/spatial_statistics.rst

 |basic| |FA| Create a Test Dataset
 -------------------------------------------------------------------------------

-In order to get a point dataset to work with, we'll need a point dataset.
-In order to mimic a real dataset, let's create a random set of points.
+In order to get a point dataset to work with, we'll create a random set of points.

 To do so, you'll need a polygon dataset defining the extents of the area you want to create the points in.